CODE OF STUDENT PROFESSIONAL RESPONSIBILITY AND UNIVERSITY POLICY STATEMENTS

 ii.
 The Disciplinary Hearing Committee may consider any reliable evidence which it deems helpful in fairly performing its duty.
 The Chair of the Disciplinary Hearing shall decide whether particular evidence should be heard and considered.
 His or her decision may be overruled upon motion of a Committee member and by a majority of the Committee.
 A second to the motion to overrule is not required.

 iii.
-If the Disciplinary Hearing Committee determines that additional evidence and/or testimony is required before a verdict can be reached, the Chair of the Disciplinary Hearing will inform the student and the Vice Chancellor that a continuance is needed.
-The Chair will then coordinate with the Vice Chancellor to obtain the evidence and/or testimony and notify the student when the hearing will resume.
+If the Disciplinary Hearing Committee determines that additional evidence and/or testimony is required before a verdict can be reached, the Chair of the Disciplinary Hearing will inform the student and the Associate Dean that a continuance is needed.
+The Chair will then coordinate with the Associate Dean to obtain the evidence and/or testimony and notify the student when the hearing will resume.

 e.
 Closing Procedures.

 i.
-At the close of the hearing, the Disciplinary Hearing Committee shall allow the student (or person designated to assist him or her) and the Vice Chancellor (or person designated to assist him) the opportunity to make a closing statement.
+At the close of the hearing, the Disciplinary Hearing Committee shall allow the student (or person designated to assist him or her) and the Associate Dean for Academic Affairs (or person designated to assist him) the opportunity to make a closing statement.

 ii.
-The student or the Vice Chancellor may request that the Disciplinary Hearing Committee vary its procedures or grant a continuance and, upon a showing of good cause for such, the committee shall, by majority vote, grant the request.
+The student or the Associate Dean for Academic Affairs may request that the Disciplinary Hearing Committee vary its procedures or grant a continuance and, upon a showing of good cause for such, the committee shall, by majority vote, grant the request.

 iii.
 At the close of the hearing, the Disciplinary Hearing Committee shall deliberate privately.
-The Committee will, by majority vote, make and deliver to the Chancellor of the Law Center (a) written findings of fact and conclusions concerning the complaint; and (b) written recommendations concerning the proper disposition of the case.
+The Committee will, by majority vote, make and deliver to the Law Chancellor and Dean (a) written findings of fact and conclusions concerning the complaint; and (b) written recommendations concerning the proper disposition of the case.
 Any concurring or dissenting views of a Committee member, including the Chair of the Disciplinary Committee, shall be included in the report.

 f.
 Sanctions.
 If the Disciplinary Hearing Committee finds that by clear and convincing evidence the student committed a violation included in the complaint, the Committee may recommend any appropriate sanction or combination of sanctions.
 Sanctions include, but are not limited to recommending that the student be: